-Shared courses may vary by program, campus, or the Online Division, and are subject to availability, licensing, or accreditation agencies requirements and/or institutional policies.
-Shared courses must be equivalent in content and from the same degree level.
-This option applies to all degree program levels and may be provided to students as an alternative when they do not have courses available at their campus during an academic term.
-For more information, contact the Academic Affairs Office to know additional policies designed to ensure an optimal learning experience in traditional or online shared courses.
+Shared courses may vary by program, location, or Online Division, and are subject to availability, accrediting agency requirements, and/or institutional policies.
+This option applies to all degree levels and may be offered to students as an alternative when they do not have courses available at their location during an academic term.
+Contact the Office of Academic Affairs for appropriate academic coordination.